hungrybluedev/rng_testbench/README.md

    Otherwise, refer to their respective repositories:
    [ent](https://github.com/jj1bdx/ent) and
    [dieharder](https://github.com/seehuhn/dieharder).
+3. Install `zip` if you do not have it.
-3. Optionally create a config.toml file based on the sample provided if any of the settings need to be changed.
+4. Optionally create a config.toml file based on the sample provided if any of the settings need to be changed.

 ## Usage